Megx02/BINF6251/final_project/CONCEPT.md

 1. Load the human sequences from FASTA file def load_training_data(human_CDS_filename)
         Filter sequences based on length (should be a multiple of 3) and invalid characters (should only contain A, C, G and T)
-        Append sequences from human_CDS_filename to a list -> human_sequences
+        Append sequences from human_CDS_filename to a list human_sequences return human_sequences
-        return list of sequences

 2. Split sequences into codons def split_into_codons(sequences)
-        Initialize an empty list to store the codons -> codons For each sequence in the sequences:
+        Initialize an empty list codons to store codons For each sequence in the sequences:
             For i from 0 to len(sequence)-3, step 3:
                 codon = sequence[i: i+3]